LSWR suburban lines: Chertsey Loop and GWR link

 Residents of the market town had long complained about their station, which was a terminus on a branch from Weybridge.
-On 23 June 1864 powers were included in the LSWR's Act to build a line from Virginia Water to Chertsey connecting end-on with the existing branch, and to re-site the station to the north of Guildford Road level crossing.
+On 23 June 1864 powers were included in the LSWR's act of Parliament to build a line from Virginia Water to Chertsey connecting end-on with the existing branch, and to re-site the station to the north of Guildford Road level crossing.
 Virginia Water already on an 'independent' railway worked by the LSWR, led to trains to Reading as well as Staines through a triangle junction there.
 The line opened on 1 October 1866; it was double track except for the westward spur at Virginia Water.

 Leatherhead

 The original Leatherhead station on the Epsom & Leatherhead Joint line was described as temporary, and was inconveniently far from the town centre, north-east of Kingston Road.
-In 1863 the LB&SCR promoted a Bill to extend to Dorking, with a new station in Leatherhead itself.
+In 1863 the LB&SCR promoted a bill to extend to Dorking, with a new station in Leatherhead itself.
 The LSWR requested that the extension and station should be joint like the E&LR line, but the LBSCR were unwilling.
 A compromise was reached in which land would be purchased, sufficient for both companies to have stations alongside one another; the LB&SCR station was to be aligned towards Dorking, and the LSWR station towards a possible later extension to Guildford.
-The LSWR part of this arrangement was authorised by Act of 25 July 1864 and the new stations and double track throughout the E&LR, opened on 4 March 1867.
+The LSWR part of this arrangement was authorised by an act of Parliament of 25 July 1864 and the new stations and double track throughout the E&LR, opened on 4 March 1867.

 Kingston to Malden

 The LSWR Kingston branch approached from the north in a wide arc; now in 1865 the company proposed to connect the town to a widened original main line, crossing Richmond Road by a level crossing, and passing under the main line near the present New Malden, running eastwards alongside the main line to Wimbledon.
-An Act of 16 July 1866 modified the scheme, authorising the high-level, through station at Kingston and crossing Richmond Road by a bridge.
+An act of Parliament of 16 July 1866 modified the scheme, authorising the high-level, through station at Kingston and crossing Richmond Road by a bridge.
 The line opened on 1 January 1869 including its Norbiton station and at Malden it burrowed under the main line and ran to Wimbledon on the south side of the line, being joined by the Epsom branch at the present Raynes Park and the Tooting Merton and Wimbledon line immediately west of Wimbledon station.
 There seems to have been no connections between the double track for the branches and the main line at any point west of Wimbledon itself.